blessingokpala/flexbox/README.md

-This repository showcases how one can easily use css flex property for equal partitioning.
+This repository showcases how one can easily use css flex property for equal and responsive partitioning.